aaronmallen/activeinteractor/README.md

 #### Aliasing Attributes

-Some times you may want to use the same interactor functionality with different model types having different naming conventions for similar attributes.
+Sometimes you may want to use the same interactor functionality with different model types having different naming conventions for similar attributes.
 We can inform the interactors context of these aliases with the `context_attribute_aliases` method on our interactors.